Subscribe to The Weekly e-newsletter

 MLA is supporting the Centre for Invasive Species Solutions (CISS) to research wild dog management processes that are economically, ecologically and socially informed to provide effective strategic wild dog management action plans.

-MLA also supports the adoption of best practice wild dog management activities by co-funding a national wild dog management coordinator and three wild dog coordinators in northern and western Queensland, appointed in 2018.
+MLA also supports the adoption of best practice wild dog management activities by co-funding a National Wild Dog Management Coordinator.

 Fast facts

-• Wild dogs directly threaten native mammals, birds and reptiles.
+• Wild dogs and dingoes are also known to directly threaten native mammals, birds and reptiles.

 Impact of wild dogs in Australia